-Going outside your small circle involves spending your own money – again – buying ad space in places you know will get traffic, etc., all without a stitch of training from Fusion Cash.
+Going outside your small circle involves spending your own money again buying ad space in places you know will get traffic, etc.

 No expert marketer will waste that time or money on such small commissions, so, again, ask yourself why you would as a total rookie.

-All I can say we can’t really call this a scam since it costs nothing to join, is only in the US, and does payout no matter how small.
+All I can say is we can’t really call this a scam since it costs nothing to join is only in the US and does payout no matter how small.